net-zero-dri/net-zero-dri.github.io/user-behaviour-survey.md

 title: User Behaviour Survey
 permalink: /user-behaviour-survey/
 ---

-Edge Hill University will contribute on outreach to the broad community, reluctant stakeholders and probing implicit attitudes through a user and stakeholder survey.
+Edge Hill University will contribute on outreach to the broad community of users of digital research infrastructure (DRI).
+Probing implicit attitudes to environmental sustainability alongside a survey about the sustainable use of DRI.
+The information gathered by the survey will allow the project to recommend appropriately targeted policy interventions.

 Institutions involved: Edge Hill University